fAndreuzzi/BDD/README.md

 # BDD
-Progetto per il corso di Basi di Dati - Spring 2021
+Final project for the course of Database Systems - Spring 2021.